-Description: The integer value in this field indicates the status of this inquiry register:
+Description: The integer value in this field indicates the status of this control and status register:

 Field Name: Reset Offset: 0x0001 Size: 1 Byte Type: Read/Write the camera is similar to power up behavior.

 Description: Writing an integer value of 1 (0x01) to this field will initiate a camera reset.
 The reset behavior of